-How 3611 prepared me for an UROP
+How 3611 prepared me to do research

 I took Professor Jay Coggins’ class in environmental and natural resource economics, ApEc 3611W, in the spring of 2019.
 It was the first time that I heard that transitioning to renewable energy would cost trillions less globally than continuing to use natural gas and coal and I was eager to learn more.
 We learned about externalities and solutions such as carbon taxes and cap and trade, cost-benefit analysis, nonmarket valuation, and much more.
 Jay always made learning interesting and engaging by prioritizing discussion, creating meaning to what we were learning by relating it to our daily lives, and using a great sense of humor.
 I remember many classes where a fellow student would have a question about something that came up in the news and we would spend 20 minutes in a beautiful tangent discussing the validity of the proposed policy change, calculating the costs, and even drawing up graphs to illustrate the possible changes in emissions over time.
 I believe Jay’s personal goals for the class are to make his students more competent members of society and to give us the resources to understand our changing world.